tomdu3/out-and-about/README.md

 #### API for pride events

 An API was built using Flask and flask_restx to handle different queries between the website and the database.
-It was hosted as a Web Service on render.com.
+It was hosted as a Web Service on Vercel.
 The queries and url paths are explained below.

 BASE_URL = https://out-and-about-api.vercel.app